TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-growing-and-shrinking.md

 > #### What is flex: auto?
 >
 > If you noticed, we mentioned a new flex shorthand `flex: auto` in the previous note.
-However we didn't fully introduce it. `flex: auto` is one of the short hands of flex.
+However we didn't fully introduce it. `flex: auto` is one of the shorthands of flex.
 When `auto` is defined as a flex keyword it is equivalent to the values of `flex-grow: 1`, `flex-shrink: 1` and `flex-basis: auto` or to `flex: 1 1 auto` using the flex shorthand.
-Note that `flex: auto` is not the default value when using the flex short hand despite the name being "auto" which may be slightly confusing at first.
+Note that `flex: auto` is not the default value when using the flex shorthand despite the name being "auto" which may be slightly confusing at first.
 You will encounter and learn more about `flex: auto` and its potential use-cases when reading through the assignment section.

 #### In Practice...